AryanSachan/SMART-CARDIAC-RISK-ANALYSIS-Btech-project/README.md

 # SMART-CARDIAC-RISK-ANALYSIS-Btech-project
-A model for multi level risk assessment of heart risk failure using decision tree classifier.
+I have developed a model for multi level risk assessment of heart risk failure using decision tree classifier.
 This model estimates different risk types of heart failure.
 If the risk is very high, patient should have immediately consult with doctor.